Mechanical and Structural Contributions to Anisotropy in Granular Materials: Acknowledgements

 \section{Acknowledgements}

 This research was funded by the Natural Sciences and Engineering Research Council of Canada (Discovery Grant RGPIN-2020-06480 held by M.~P.) and in part by the Austrian Science Fund (FWF) 10.55776/V918.
 G.~M. is funded by the FWF.
-For open access purposes, the author has applied a CC BY public copyright license to any author accepted manuscript version arising from this submission.
+For open access purposes, the authors have applied a CC BY public copyright license to any author accepted manuscript version arising from this submission.